open-eid/CDOC2/mkdocs_try1/cdoc2-proto-crypto-spec/docs/ch02_encryption_schemes.md

 ## Schemes with recipient authentication

-These schemes use key transmission servers for sending encrypted CEK from sender to recipient.
-Recipient will be authenticated with whatever means by key transmission servers.
+These schemes use CKCTS servers for sending KEK from sender to recipient.
+Recipient will be authenticated with whatever means by CKCTS servers and would download the CKC from servers.

 ### SC06: Key transmission server scheme with one server